Brothers Grimm

-The popularity of the Grimms' collected folk tales has endured well.
-The tales are available in more than 100 translations and have been adapted by renowned filmmakers, including Lotte Reiniger and Walt Disney, with films such as Snow White and the Seven Dwarfs.
-In the mid-20th century, the tales were used as propaganda by Nazi Germany; later in the 20th century, psychologists such as Bruno Bettelheim reaffirmed the value of the work in spite of the cruelty and violence in original versions of some of the tales, which were eventually sanitized by the Grimms themselves.
+The popularity of the Grimms' collected folktales has endured.
+They are available in more than 100 translations and have been adapted by renowned filmmakers, including Lotte Reiniger and Walt Disney, in films such as Snow White and the Seven Dwarfs.
+In the mid-20th century, Nazi Germany weaponized the tales for propaganda; later in the 20th century, psychologists such as Bruno Bettelheim reaffirmed the work's value despite the sexuality, cruelty, and violence in some of the tales' original versions, which were eventually censored by the Grimms themselves.

 Biography

 Early lives

 Jacob Ludwig Karl Grimm and Wilhelm Carl Grimm were born on 4 January 1785 and 24 February 1786, respectively, in Hanau in the Landgraviate of Hesse-Kassel, within the Holy Roman Empire (present-day Germany), to Philipp Wilhelm Grimm, a jurist, and Dorothea Grimm (née Zimmer), daughter of a Kassel city councilman.
 They were the second- and third-eldest surviving siblings in a family of nine children, three of whom died in infancy.
 In 1791 the family moved to the countryside town of Steinau during Philipp's employment there as a district magistrate (Amtmann).
 The family became prominent members of the community, residing in a large home surrounded by fields.
 Biographer Jack Zipes writes that the brothers were happy in Steinau and "clearly fond of country life".
 The children were educated at home by private tutors, receiving strict instruction as Lutherans, which instilled in both a lifelong religious faith.
 Later, they attended local schools.

 In 1796 Philipp Grimm died of pneumonia, causing great poverty for the large family.
 Dorothea was forced to relinquish the brothers' servants and large house, depending on financial support from her father and sister, who was then the first lady-in-waiting at the court of William I, Elector of Hesse.
-Jacob was the eldest living son, forced at age 11 to quickly assume adult responsibilities (shared with Wilhelm) for the next two years.
+Jacob was the eldest living son, forced at age 11 to assume adult responsibilities (shared with Wilhelm) for the next two years.
 The two brothers then followed the advice of their grandfather, who continually exhorted them to be industrious.

 The brothers left Steinau and their family in 1798 to attend the Friedrichsgymnasium in Kassel, which had been arranged and paid for by their aunt.
 By then they were without a male provider (their grandfather died that year), forcing them to rely entirely on each other and become exceptionally close.
-The two brothers differed in temperament—Jacob was introspective and Wilhelm was outgoing (although he often suffered from ill health)—but they shared a strong work ethic and excelled in their studies.
+The two brothers differed in temperament—Jacob was introspective and Wilhelm was outgoing (although he often suffered from ill health)—but shared a strong work ethic and excelled in their studies.
 In Kassel they became acutely aware of their inferior social status relative to "high-born" students who received more attention.
-Each brother graduated at the head of his class: Jacob in 1803 and Wilhelm in 1804 (he missed a year of school due to scarlet fever).
+Each brother graduated at the head of his class, Jacob in 1803 and Wilhelm in 1804 (he missed a year of school due to scarlet fever).